apache/cordova-docs/docs/en/edge/guide/platforms/ios/config.md

         <preference name="EnableViewportScale" value="true"/>

 - `MediaPlaybackRequiresUserAction` (boolean, defaults to `false`):
-  Set to `true` to prevent HTML5 videos from playing automatically with the `autoplay` attribute.
-Does not apply when calling `play()` on a video object.
+  Set to `true` to prevent HTML5 videos or audios from playing automatically with the `autoplay` attribute or via JavaScript.

         <preference name="MediaPlaybackRequiresUserAction" value="true"/>